This post contains affiliate links. See full disclosure statement at bottom.

 The more important something is to you the more you will weave it into every part of your lives.
 Since faith is the most important thing to me, I try to find ways to incorporate discussions about God in everything we do.
 The Pumpkin Gospel is the perfect opportunity for that and is a really sweet book.

 Remember when I told you the pumpkins and leaves would be used for pretty much EVERYTHING?
 I wasn’t lying.
 The leaves are going to come right back into play in our first writing activity.
-Keeping with our low-cost, low-prep theme, all you’re going to need will be a leaf that is still green (or greenish, not very changed yet), and a leaf that has changed colors and started to die off, and some paper to create a venn diagram.
-If you’re not sure what a venn diagram is, this site has a good explanation.
+Keeping with our low-cost, low-prep theme, all you’re going to need will be a leaf that is still green (or greenish, not very changed yet), and a leaf that has changed colors and started to die off, and some paper to create a Venn diagram.
+If you’re not sure what a Venn diagram is, this site has a good explanation.
 Then just compare and contrast the two leaves (really should be from the same type of tree).
 What’s the same and what’s different?
-Simple as that!

 Since we were just talking about social studies, now is the perfect chance to give you some ideas of what to do!
 We’re going to explore the U.S. and then explore the world!

 October is the most beautiful month of the year where I live.
 The fall foliage is a beautiful declaration of God’s creativity.
 It’s also beautiful throughout the US in the climates that support these trees.
 Print out a blank political map of the united states and plot these 10 places with beautiful fall colors.
 Talk together about what these places have in common like elevation and average temperature.

 It’s Pumpkin Time